sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-260/assignment-2.md

 > I can [`create and account`|`learn the guitar`|`see if it supports HDMI 2`].

 - [ ] Entire Card should be clickable with no gaps;
+    - Card can link to any valid external webpage.
 - [ ] The Card should have a visible boundary;
 - [ ] Clickable area should not exceed the Card boundary;
 - [ ] No links should be used inside the Card;